winter sowing bachelor buttons

 How to winter sow bachelor’s button seeds

-To begin winter sowing bachelor buttons, you’ll need some clear plastic containers with lids, potting soil, and bachelor button seeds.
+Start by collecting some clear plastic containers with lids, potting soil, and bachelor button seeds.
 Fill each container with potting soil so it’s about 2-4 inches deep.
 Sprinkle the seeds over the top of the soil.
 You can use 1-2 seeds per container if the containers are small and you don’t have many seeds.
 In larger containers and/or if you have lots of seeds, sprinkle them loosely over the surface.

 Mist the planted seed bed with water if you like.
 Tape the lid to the base of the container (if necessary to keep it secured).
 Be sure to leave some air holes in the lid for air circulation and for rain and snow to enter gently.
-Place the containers outside in a sunny spot – this could be on a balcony or patio – making sure they are protected from animals with their lids.

 Caring for seedlings as they sprout

-Seedlings from winter sown bachelor button seeds
+seedlings from winter sown bachelor button seeds

 Transplanting bachelor button seedlings